sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 The BitLocker configuration service provider (CSP) is used by the enterprise to manage encryption of PCs and devices.
 This CSP was added in Windows 10, version 1703.

 > [!Note]
 > Settings are enforced only at the time encryption is started.
 Encryption is not restarted with settings changes.
+> You must send all the settings together in a single SyncML to be effective.

+A Get operation on any of the settings, except for RequireStorageCardEncryption and RequireStorageCardEncryption, returns the setting configured by the admin.

+For RequireDeviceEncryption and RequireStorageCardEncryption, the Get operation returns the actual status of enforcement to the admin, such as if TPM protection is required and if encryption is required.
+And if the device has BitLocker enabled but with password protector, the status reported is 0.

 The following diagram shows the BitLocker configuration service provider in tree format.